 How to Protect Yourself: Weight Loss FraudSource: The Florida Attorney General's Office

+Be concerned when the advertisements use words such as “breakthrough discovery,” “secret,” “exclusive” or “miraculous.”
+These words have no scientific meaning, but are words intended to grab your attention and convince you to purchase a product.
 There is no pill that allows you to lose weight permanently without dieting and exercise.
 There is no pill that makes “pounds simply melt away.”
-Often these “magic pills” are strong laxatives or diuretics that can cause serious health problems.
+Often these “magic pills” are strong laxatives, diuretics or caffeine pills that can cause serious health problems.

-Check for Consumer Complaints
+Check for consumer complaints.

 To see if there are any prior complaints or lawsuits pending against a company or product, check with the local Better Business Bureau and governmental agencies like the Office of the Attorney General, the Federal Trade Commission and the Food and Drug Administration.

 If you feel you have been the victim of fraudulent weight loss claims, you may file a complaint with the Attorney General’s Office online at www.myfloridalegal.com or by phone toll-free at 1-866-9-NO-SCAM.
 Additionally, you may file a complaint with the FDA complaint coordinator for the state of Florida toll-free at 1-866-337-6272.